-- Provide an organic meal plan with vegetarian or vegan options.
-Sourcing these choices is easy on your budget, promotes better health and well-being and reduces carbon footprints further down the processing chain.
+- Provide an organic meal plan with vegetarian or vegan options that are plant based.
+Sourcing these choices is easy on your budget, promotes healthy eating and well-being and reduces carbon footprints further down the processing chain.

 4. Develop a plan for dealing with food waste at your event

 Dealing with food waste at an event has become a lot easier in recent years, and although it requires some extra planning, it can run smoothly once rules are put in place.
 Dealing with food requires following local legislation, so always adhere to the ordinances or laws when donating.

 - Partner with homeless shelters or local initiatives that can take leftover food and disperse it to needy individuals and families immediately after the event.